A 4-Module Online, Interactive Workshop

 Have questions?
 No problem!

 On the following Thurssday, you’ll meet with your instructor for a live webinar-based Q&A session where you can get assistance with workshop concepts, deepen your knowledge, and clarify any questions.

 All 4 Q&A Sessions Are Recorded for Your Convenience.

 Where Do I Access Recordings and Material?

 For each of the four modules, you will have a set of training resources and material.

-As a participant of the Principal Component and Exploratory Factor Analysis workshop, you can access these for 12 months in our participant-only website.
+As a participant of the Principal Component Analysis workshop, you can access these for 12 months in our participant-only website.